Rosso84/Quizgame-SAP-FullStack-Webapp-in-ReactJS/readme.md

 At the moment this project includes REST API, routing with some communication between client and server through sockets and some Restfull API.
 Although the missing parts is under developement.

-Extra: The project includes a Dockerfile for the application to create a containerized image for it to be used in infrastructure servicessuch as e.g Container registries or Kubernetes for cloud deployments.
+Extra: The project includes a Dockerfile for the application to create a containerized image for it to be used in a infrastructure services such as e.g Container registries or Kubernetes for cloud deployments in Azure or AWS.

 ### Project structure